nziokikevin/phase-1-church-website/README.md

 Kevin Nzioki

 ## **Description:**
-This project is a simple responsive website that has a feature of generating Bible verses from a public API.
+This project is a simple website that has a feature of generating Bible verses that are being requested from a public API.
 Inspiration to this project is the ability of a Church website to impact anyone visiting the website and getting impacted by a verse or two.

 ## **Features:**